 Within ten minutes John’s wallet would show his balance had gone up by $100,000.
 The ledger would have been updated everywhere to reflect -$100,000 from Mary and +$100,000 to John.

 Every user of this system can, using their wallet application, download and view the transaction history and every user’s history will match creating a system of trust.

-For privacy the history would not identify John or Mary publically but store their public digital signature you can think of as their public identifier, sort of like a Facebook account or twitter handle that does not identify you.
+For privacy the history would not identify John or Mary publically but store their public digital signature you can think of as their public identifier, sort of like a Facebook account or Twitter handle which does not identify you.

-When John wants to see his balance his wallet application scans the blocks in the ledger adding up inflows and outflows that match his public signature.
+When John wants to see his balance his wallet application scans the blocks in the ledger adding up inflows and outflows which match his public signature.

 As an example, here is an address I created for this article: 1NNYSQw1xVQA69gzbp8vFbwWTiGtL5txGt.
 Feel free to send me some bitcoins any time ;).

 Editor’s note: a bitcoin sent at the time or original publication, May 6 2016, was worth in the vicinity of $US455.
 Any coin sent is today worth $US13,300.

 An easy way to visualise the concept of a bitcoin wallet and address is to think of it like a glass safe.